StanMihai/AWJ-2017/docs/temaP.md

 - create a component;
 - the page must contain 2 columns, one for active Courses and one for active Laboratories;
 - the user can only see the Courses and the Laboratories that are underway at that moment specific for their ID;
-- in order for the attendance to be successfully committed, you must add the name of the Course/Laboratory to the property "Attendance" for the current user, located in "Users" in environments.ts file.
+- in order for the attendance to be successfully committed, you must add the id of the Course/Laboratory to the property "Attendance" for the current user, located in "Users" in environments.ts file.

 **Set up User Profile Page - 2 points** :
 - create a component;